jdesola/uvs-simulator/docs/DEVELOPER_GUIDE.md

 ## Project Overview

-This is a digital simulator for the Universus card game (formerly UFS), built with TypeScript, React, and Vite.
+This is a digital simulator for the Universus card game, built with TypeScript, React, and Vite.
 The project consists of:
 - **Backend Game Engine** (`/src`) - Core game logic and card models
 - **Frontend UI** (`/client`) - React-based interface with drag-and-drop gameplay
 - **Card Scraper** (`/src/scraper`) - Tools to fetch card data from uvsultra.online and TTS mod files